heynemann/motorengine/docs/source/index.rst

 Supported Versions
 ------------------

-`MotorEngine`_ is compatible and tested against python 2.7, 3.3, 3.4 and pypy.
+`MotorEngine`_ is compatible and tested against python 2.7, 3.5, 3.6, pypy2 and pypy3.

 `MotorEngine`_ requires MongoDB 2.2+ due to usage of the `Aggregation Pipeline`_.